Ferrari California: Engine

 The engine makes use of a wet sump designed lubrication system.
-The engine's sound - a feature that distinguishes every Ferrari - was engineered to enhance the vehicle's driving experience both with the top open and closed.
+The engine's sound – a feature that distinguishes every Ferrari – was engineered to enhance the vehicle's driving experience both with the top open and closed.

-The body computer system was developed by Magneti Marelli Automotive Lighting.

 The California's mid-front engine layout and rear gear box configuration create a 47% front to 53% rear weight distribution.

-Traction Control
+Traction control

 The California is equipped with an exclusive Ferrari designed F1-Trac system.
 The system, originally introduced on the 599 GTB Fiorano, was updated for the model.
 The variable power distribution to the rear wheels allows greater stability and performance in roadway turns.
 The result is an average increase of 20% in acceleration when exiting curves (when compared to traditional traction control systems).

 Configuration

 The grand touring California was available with two passenger seating configurations.
-The first option (2+2), included two rear seats that are limited in space and arguably only capable of accommodating small child safety seats.
-The second option (2+), did away with the rear seats replacing them with a bench storage area.
-This storage area could accommodate slightly more luggage or personal effects than the seats and included matching leather luggage tie-down belts.
+The first option (2+2) included two rear seats that are limited in space and arguably only capable of accommodating small child safety seats.
+The second option (2+) did away with the rear seats, replacing them with a bench storage area, which could accommodate slightly more luggage or personal effects than the seats and included matching leather luggage tie-down belts.